y-suraj/Leetcode-problems-solutions/Arrays/README.md

     }
     return "NO";
 }
-TC: O(N), where N is the number of elements in the array.
+TC: O(N + logN), where N is the number of elements in the array.
 ```
 Reference: TUF - [Video](https://www.youtube.com/watch?v=UXDSeD9mN-k)